JiaxiangBU/pyks/README.md

 <!-- badges: end -->

 The goal of `pyks` is to help do calculation KS statistic for a model.
+The R version [rawKS](https://github.com/JiaxiangBU/rawKS) is hosted from GitHub.

 ## Installation